-Reports of bullying/harassment will be documented in writing by the Assistant Principal.
+Reports of bullying/harassment will be documented in writing.
 The report will include details of the incident(s), names of the individuals involved, and names of witnesses.
 All reports of harassment will be investigated by the administration promptly and in an impartial and as confidential a manner as possible.